 Personal page scoring is not sufficient for some search engines.
-The success of using public scoring in popular search engines. such as Google's PageRank, indicates the importance of using a public page-popularity measure to determine what page a user is interested in.
+The success of using public scoring in popular search engines, such as Google's PageRank, indicates the importance of using a public page-popularity measure to determine what page a user is interested in.
 Many existing methods determine the public popularity of a page by determining the number pages that link to it [18,19].
 Many collaborative filtering approaches also use the popularity of a web page for recommendation [11,20].
 Section 4.3 described our personal web page scoring function.
 We wish to incorporate the public scoring into our page scoring function so both the popularity of a page and individual interests are taken into account.
-We use the rank order returned by Google as our public score. $GOOGLEp_i$ is the score of a web page p_i based on the page rank returned by Google for a search term.
-Users tend to find the answers they are looking for with Google [10], so we decide to use the Google's rank as the public page score.
-The use of Google's page rank makes our experimental comparison with Google clearer, because any improvement in the ordering is due to the contribution of our personal page score.
+We use the rank order returned by Google as our public score. $GOOGLE{p_j}$ is the score of a web page p_j based on the page rank returned by Google for a search term.
+Google's public page scoring function has been found in a recent study [9] to be very effective at returning pages that users find interesting.
+The use of Google's page rank as a public page score makes our experimental comparison with Google clearer, because any improvement in the ordering is due to the contribution of our personal page score.
 For a given web page, p_i , the personal and public page score (PPS) equation can be written as:

-$$PPSp_i = c \times R (Sp_i) + (1-c) \times R (GOOGLEp_i)$$ Eq.
-5 where function $R(GOOGLEp_j)$ return the rank of a web page, p_j , with the public page score of $GOOGLEp_j$, and $R(Sp_j)$ is the rank of a web page, p_j , with the personal page score, Sp_j .
-If the function R returns the rank in an ascending order, more interesting web pages will have lower PPS values.
+$$PPS{p_i} = c \times R (S{p_i}) + (1-c) \times R (GOOGLE{p_i})$$ Eq.
+5 where function $R(GOOGLE{P_j})$ return the rank of a web page, p_j , with the public page score of $GOOGLE{P_j}$, and $R(S{P_j})$ is the rank of a web page, p_j , with the personal page score, S{P_j} .
+If the function Rreturns the rank in an ascending order, more interesting web pages will have lower PPS values.
 Therefore, the function R reverses the rank.
 The personal page score and the public page score are weighted by the value of the constant c.
 In this paper, both functions are weighed equally: c = 0.5.